SuperCh-SE-NCSU/Project2_badsmell/README.md

 Result

 **3. Number of issues each week**
+This issue is quite interesting.
+We want to find out that which period is most likely to create issues, beginning or near the deadline.
+And we can analyse the results, which will help to optimize the development schedule.

 Result

-**4. Time interval between the creation of two issues**
+**4. Time interval between the creation of two issues** "Time interval between two issues" is also related to last feature.
+And it is quite possible that the creation of issues is uneven.
+We can analyse and find out turn points during which the frequency of creating issues changes dramatically.

 Result

 **5. Total number of labels**
+We want to know the total number of labels each team created.
+Different number of labels reflect different kinds of situations and different levels of priorities each team will set.

 Result

 **6. Number of times each label was used**
+We can figure out which kind of label was used a lot of times, and which kind of label was seldom used.
+And the results will reflect whether the quantity and the setting of labels are reasonable or not.

 Result

-**7. Mean and standard deviation of times spent in each label**
+**7. Mean and standard deviation of times spent in each label** This feature will show us time differences  spending in each label.
 Result

 **8. "Unusually long" time a label**